GenesisFan64/Marsiano-MARS/README.md

 - Z80 for the sound including PWM

 - SH2 for the 2D+3D visuals and extra sound channels.
+MASTER does the graphics, SLAVE does the sound and sometimes helps MASTER

-This is also being used to research bugs and limitations of the real hardware that current emulators ignore, see hwnotes.txt for details.
+This is also being used to research bugs and limitations of the real hardware that current emulators ignore... see hwnotes.txt for details.

-(No list of features until everything gets working again.)
+TODO: List of features.